ramuit44/galactusWeatherWidgetFactory/README.md

 </body>
 ```
 ## Notes

 * For achieving the design pattern of promise chaning , I had to use the `Function.prototype.bind`.
 But unfortunatley becuase of this,  the specific test cases when ran with PhantomJS headless browser are failing.
 This is becuase looks like phanthomJS doesn't support bind ,becuase its built with earlier version of JS engine.
 I am always ending up with [this](https://github.com/ariya/phantomjs/issues/10522) known phantomjs issue.
-So suggest to run the karma test cases using either one of the browser and not PhantomJS.
+So suggest to run the karma test cases using either one of the browser(Chrome,ChromeCanary,Firefox,Safari,IE) and not PhantomJS.

-`// Start these browsers, currently available:  - Dont use phantomJS
-    // - Chrome
-    // - ChromeCanary
-    // - Firefox
-    // - Opera
-    // - Safari (only Mac)
-    // - PhantomJS
-    // - IE (only Windows)
-    browsers: ['Safari']`
 * Since there wasn't much styling, I haven't used any OOCSS styling principles with CSS Preprocessors like SAAS (Let me know if you require that :) - can do that as well) and css in the APP is plain simple css.